 Let me paint you a word picture.

-I was in a dress and a hot kitchen in Barcelona.
+I was wearing a dress in a hot kitchen in Barcelona.
 We sat with a lovely family from Texas, a mother, father, and daughter on holiday.
 The chef called us round the stove, gave us aprons, and showed us how to “properly” cut an onion.

 At the same time, he showed us how to prepare the seafood (you fondle it), and how to mix ingredients in a massive paella pan that could fit three me-sized people.
 Then, it was show time!
 We were on our own.
 Sink or swim.